Summit Tunnel: Development

 Summit Tunnel, between Littleborough and Todmorden is the highest section of the 82 km long Manchester and Leeds Railway, which was built parallel to the Rochdale Canal.
 When built, it was the world's longest railway tunnel and a critical element of the first trans-Pennine line.

 The tunnel was designed by the civil engineer Thomas Longridge Gooch, a collaborator of George Stephenson and his son Robert Stephenson on several railway schemes.
 Between spring 1835 and 1844, Gooch was the engineer for the Manchester and Leeds Railway on behalf of George Stephenson, who was working on other projects.
 In September 1837, during Gooch's tenure, work commenced boring the tunnel.
 Gooch was assisted by Barnard Dickinson.
 When speaking about the tunnel, Dickinson exclaimed: "This tunnel will defy the rage of tempest, fire, war or wasting age".

 The tunnel is 1 mi 1,125 yd long and 6.6 m tall; the horseshoe-shaped bore is 7.9 m wide and accommodates a pair of tracks.
 The tunnel falls on a gradient of 1-in-330 southwards (towards Littleborough).
 It was driven by hand through shale, coal and sandstone, after which the walls were lined with six courses of brick, using more than 23 million bricks.
 The bricks were handmade locally and up to 60,000 were laid in a single day.
-Mortar, commonly referred to as Roman cement, was used for its impermeability to water.
+Roman cement was used for its impermeability to water.
 It has been estimated that about 8,100 tonnes (dry weight) of cement was transported to the tunnel from Hull.
 During August 1838, James Wood, the chairman of the Manchester and Leeds Railway, laid the first brick in a ceremony.